Googlefan256/discord.js-template/README.md

 # discord.js-template
-sample code for discord.js bots.for ALL OS which node works.
+sample code for discord.js bots. for ALL OS which node works.